 Georgetown, a seaside town on Winyah Bay, is one of South Carolina's oldest and prettiest little towns.
 It's also a perfect weekend getaway for families.
 So pick the kids up right after school on Friday and head for the coast.
-That's what we did recently and had a terrific, jam-packed weekend full of seashells, alligators, ghosts and sandcastles.
+That's what we did recently and had a terrific, jam-packed weekend full of seashells, alligators and sandcastles.

 Friday Night: Harborwalk